 Solution: Plan deployment meticulously, perform testing in a production-like environment, and have a rollback strategy in place.
 Automate deployment processes for consistency.

 After deployment, the software enters its maintenance phase.
 Regular updates, bug fixes, and enhancements are carried out.
-Monitoring user feedback and performance metrics helps prioritise improvements.
+Monitoring user feedback and performance metrics helps prioritise improvements, while continuous technical support ensures issues are swiftly addressed.

 Solution: Prioritise enhancements based on user feedback and business impact.
 Maintain a backlog and allocate resources accordingly to prevent overwhelming the development team.